kokkos/ProgrammingGuide/conclusions.md

 ===========

 The ISO-C++ design and a production-oriented implementation of `mdspan` has been presented and benchmarked.
-The implementation has been shown to have negligible overhead compared to the same benchmark implemented with raw pointers in the vast majority of cases, demonstrating conformance with the zero-overhead principal under microbenchmarking conditions.
-The process of standardizing a design for `mdspan` can be taken as an archetypical template for integration of performance portable features into international standards---in particular, as a roadmap for framing performance portability as a special case of generic library design.
-A number of HPC and heterogeneous computing use cases have been considered, and herein it has been shown that the particular orthogonalization of the design space proposed for `mdspan`---that of layout and accessor abstraction---addresses these concerns in an efficient manner.
+Based on the `View` class template of the Kokkos C++ Performance Portable Programming Model, `mdspan` introduces a multi dimensional array view abstraction into the C++ standard.
+It has been shown that `mdspan` addresses concerns of performance portability, with its layout and accessor abstractions.
+Besides controlling memory access patterns and data access semantics, the abstractions also opens the door for incorporating heterogeneous memory concepts via strong typing.
+Using a number of microbenchmarks the paper demonstrates that the implementation of `mdspan` provided by the authors has in most cases negligible overhead compared to an implementation with raw pointers.
+The implementation can be used with a C++11 standard compliant compiler, and thus can be used with the currently available toolchains on typical supercomputing systems.
-The standardization of `mdspan` lays the foundation for future efforts, including standardized linear algebra,[CITATIONNEEDED] which show further promise for addressing performance portability needs in the future.
+The standardization of `mdspan` lays the foundation for further efforts such as a standardized linear algebra,[CITATIONNEEDED] which can help to address future performance portability needs of HPC and heterogeneous computing use cases.

 Acknowledgements
 ================